-Robert T. Glickman is a senior litigation principal at McCarthy Lebit.
+Robert T. Glickman is the managing principal and a senior litigation principal at McCarthy Lebit.

 Since joining the firm in 2004, Rob has litigated matters on behalf of plaintiffs and defendants in State and Federal Courts involving white collar crime, construction, securities, employment issues, intellectual property litigation, and professional negligence.
 Concurrently, Rob also carries an active alternative dispute resolution practice, serving as a private judge, arbitrator, or mediator in many different types of cases.